 In the decade to last December, residential property returned 7 per cent before tax and 6.2 per cent after tax for super investors.
 By contrast, the net return was only 4.9 per cent for high wage earners who held their investment outside super.
 But even this looks good next to cash.

 The income from cash and fixed interest is taxed at your marginal rate with no concessions.
 While Australian fixed interest returned 6.5 per cent before tax over the past decade, returns shrank to 5.5 per cent after tax for super investors and 3.4 per cent for top-rate taxpayers.

 Returns from cash were even worse.
 Investors paying tax at the top rate actually went backwards after taking inflation into account, with an average annual return of just 1.8 per cent.

-In many ways, these findings tell experienced investors what they already knew.
+Think global In many ways, these findings tell experienced investors what they already knew.
 In the long run shares and real property provide the best returns and investing inside super is good for your wealth.
 The after-tax advantages of shares and property are simply the icing on the cake.

 But the report also sounds a warning for local investors who focus exclusively on local shares and property.
 As the global economy strengthens and the Australian dollar weakens, overseas shares should continue to provide some of the best opportunities.

 If you would like to discuss your investment strategy, give us a call.